nhsconnect/gpconnect/pages/appointments/appointments_use_case_book_an_appointment.md

 - SHALL include the URI of the `gpconnect-appointment-1` profile StructureDefinition in the `Appointment.meta.profile` element of the `Appointment` resource.

 The following data-elements are mandatory (i.e data MUST be present).
 - a patient `participant` of the appointment.
 - a location `participant` of the appointment.
 - the `start` and `end` of the appointment.
 - the `status` identifying the appointment as "booked".
 - the `slot` details of one or more free slots to be booked.
 - An `actor` reference in any supplied `participant`
+- the `bookingOrganisation` extension referencing a contained `organization` resource within the appointment resource.
+  - the contained organization resource SHALL represent the organization booking the appointment.
+  - the contained organization resource SHALL conform to `CareConnect-GPC-Organization-1` profile.
+  - the contained organization resource SHALL contain at least `Name` and `Telecom` details.
+- the `created` extension SHALL be populate with the date and time of the appointment was created.

 The following data-elements SHOULD be included when available.
 - a practitioner `participant` of the appointment.

 {% include important.html content="Multiple adjacent free slots can be booked using the same appointment (i.e. two 15 minute slots to obtain one 30 minute consultation).
 Details on how providers will indicate that slots can be considered adjacent can be found in the [Payload Response Body](appointments_use_case_search_for_free_slots.html#payload-response-body) section of the [Search for free slots](appointments_use_case_search_for_free_slots.html) API Use Case page." %}